tyrkgithub/API-Weather-Dashboard/README.md

 # <h1>API Weather Dashboard</h1>
   <br/>
  <h2>My Task</h2>
-   <p>This weeks challenge is to create a simple calendar application that allows a user to save events for each hour of the day by modifying starter code</p>
+   <p>To create a simple calendar application that allows a user to save events for each hour of the day by modifying starter code</p>

  <br/>
   <ul>